 There are a few rules to recognize a good gelateria: ingredients must be in season (no strawberry gelato in September, for example), colours must be natural (avoid that blue gelato and that bright green pistachio, it look radioactive!), and the gelato must be kept in refrigerated, sometimes even covered, containers.
 Do not trust a gelato that has been piled high!
 This said, I really like the gelato at Caribia, in via Rinaldini 13, a cross street of Piazza del Campo.

 Where to grab a slice of pizza

 Pizzeria Poppi, in Via Banchi di Sotto 25.
 I come here since my University years, it’s my favourite pizza al taglio in Siena.
-Choose your favourite pizza (I love the focaccia with cheese and ham) and be ready to burn your mouth, it’s impossible to resit and wait until cold.
+Choose your favourite pizza (I love the focaccia with cheese and ham) and be ready to burn your mouth, it’s impossible to resist and wait until cold.

 Where to have a walk off the beaten track

 Vicolo degli Orefici.
 You must look for this tiny back alley, as it is a cul-de-sac, so you won’t find yourself here unless you are specifically searching for it.
 It’s like being somewhere else, the alley is completely decorated with plants, quiet and slightly eerie.
 Listen to the people talking in the houses, smell what they are cooking and imagine how it would be to live here!

 Vicolo delle Carrozze.
 Another tiny and charming back alley, it dues its name (carrozza is a carriage) to the fact that it was used as a parking for the coaches and carriages of gentlemen staying in a nearby hotel.

 La Fortezza.
 On the top of the sixteenth century fortress you can enjoy a breathtaking view over the medieval city and the countryside that surrounds it.
 It’s a great place for a walk or a run.
 In summer there’s the cinema sotto le stelle here, an open air cinema.